ripienaar/free-for-dev/README.md

   * [Nuclino](https://www.nuclino.com) - A lightweight and collaborative wiki for all your team's knowledge, docs, and notes.
 Free plan with all essential features, up to 50 items, 5GB total storage.
   * [PageShare.dev](https://www.pageshare.dev) - Adds visual reviews capabilities into GitHub Pull Requests with no need to deploy websites.
 Free for up to 10 pages each month and 100MB of storage in total.
   * [Pendulums](https://pendulums.io/) - Pendulums is a free time tracking tool which helps you to manage your time in a better manner with an easy to use interface and useful statistics.
+  * [Psono](https://psono.com/) - Password manager for teams to securely store and share passwords and other secrets encrypted.
+Supports Windows, Linux, Mac, iOS and Android.
   * [Raindrop.io](https://raindrop.io) - Private and secure bookmarking app for macOS, Windows, Android, iOS and Web.
 Free Unlimited Bookmarks and Collaboration.
   * [element.io](https://element.io/) — A decentralized and open source communication tool built on Matrix.
 Group chats, direct messaging, encrypted file transfers, voice and video chats, and easy integration with other services.
   * [Rocket.Chat](https://rocket.chat/) - Shared inbox for teams, secure, unlimited and open source.